Wax preserves your cheese while it is ageing. Waxing also keeps your cheese moist and protected against unwanted mold growth on the rind.

 How to use: Once melted this wax can be brushed onto your cheese using a bristle brush or the cheese can be dipped into the wax one side at a time.

-Weight of one block: approx 1 to 1.5 kg
+Weight of one block is about 1 to 1.5 kg

 Red 1 - 1.2 kg sheets